home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 #### How do I remove (exclude) a device from my Z-Wave network?

 1. In Home Assistant: open Configuration -> Integrations -> Z-Wave JS -> Configure.
-2. Press `Remove node`.
+2. Press `REMOVE DEVICE`.
-3. Press `Start Exclusion`.
+3. Press `START EXCLUSION`.
 The Z-Wave controller is now in exclusion mode and will not respond to other commands.
 4. Put the device you want to remove in exclusion mode.
 Refer to its manual how this is done.
 5. The UI should confirm that the node was removed and the device and entities will be removed from Home Assistant.